dixitrathod16/spacex-ssr/README.md

 - Use of Webpack and Babel Scripts for Build Workflow to create final executable build.

+- Use of Media Queries to create fully responsive UI for Mobile, Tablet and Desktop views.

 # Build & Run Instructions

 1. This repository contains both the original source code of the project